CSSSA Webinar Series

 - June 2021: Dr. D. Cale Reeves presents “Generating Policy Insight: A Computational Social Science Approach to Policy Analysis.”

 Computational Social Science (CSS) is the science that investigates social and behavioral dynamics through social simulation, social network analysis, and social media analysis.
 The Computational Social Science Society of the Americas (CSSSA) is a professional society that aims to advance the field of computational social science in all its areas, including basic and applied orientations, by holding conferences and workshops, promoting standards of scientific excellence in research, teaching, and publishing research findings and results.

 1) Improve the scientific credibility of computational social science.

-2) Maintain a society characterized by scientific integrity.
+2) Maintain an institutionally neutral society characterized by scientific integrity.

-3) Promote of the advancement of computational social science through scientific exchange, transparency, and open discussion.
+3) Promote the advancement of computational social science through scientific exchange, transparency, and open discussion.